Logo

 The Ecumenical Sangam also plans to gradually extend its mF activities to the existing Self-Help-Groups in the area served by the Sangam and provide suitable training and financial aid to individual members of these groups.
 In adopting this approach to Microfinance the Sangam not only teaches the technical skills of how to work productively, but also assists in financial matters – especially in the very first stages of a new business, which often is a difficult time.

-The initial funds to start this Microfinance scheme have been made available through the Sangam's German Partner DIZ who in turn obtained a grant from the Hessian State Ministry of Economic Affairs.
+The initial funds to set up the Microfinance scheme have been made available through the Sangam's German Partner DIZ who in turn obtained a grant from the Hessian State Ministry of Economic Affairs.

 Self Help Group Meeting